bottinel/TheDoguesDataStory/_posts/2019-01-01-Part-3:-COVID-fake-news-around-the-world.md

   <div style="width: 50%; padding-left: 20px;">
     <p>

 Now we see that the higher overlap is for Arab-Chinese and Arab-Italian, with 25% Jaccard similarity, while the lowest is for English-Portuguese, Spanish-Italian, Spanish-Arab, Spanish-Chinese (only 7%).
 Intersection with Portuguese are also quite low (always below 13%).
-It would seem that Spanish and Portuguese are isolated clusters of news, which are rather local and not so international.
+It would seem that Spanish and Portuguese are isolated clusters of news, which are rather local and don't share many topics with the other languages.
+This effectively proves what we already deduced from the preliminary analysis of the histograms.

     </p>